Import orders (Transactions) to Pepperi in order to:

 You will need to export the information in the format specified below to 2 CSV files - one containing Order Header information and one containing line-item order information.
-Upload those files using FTP transfer or via the Pepperi Web Admin.
+Upload those files using integration or via the Pepperi back office.

-(There are 2 sample files attached all the way at the bottom of this article, you can download them to see an example.)
+(There are 2 sample files attached at the bottom of this article, you can download them to see an example.)

 Make sure to use the file naming conventions explained below when uploading via FTP.

-Order history can also be uploaded manually via the Settings -> ERP -> Log -> click Upload.
+Order history can also be uploaded manually via the Settings -> ERP Integration -> File Upload and Logs -> click Upload.

 You will need to make sure that the fields you are loading are active in your mapping.
 Detailed instructions for both of these steps follow in this article.